Non-monotonic behavior of the Binder Parameter in the discrete spin systems: Abstract

 \section{Abstract}

 We study a non-monotonic behavior of the Binder parameter, which appears in the discrete spin systems.
+We show that the Binder parameters of the Potts model are non-monotonic for $q=3$ and $4$, while they are monotonic for the Ising case ($q=2$).
 Using the Fortuin-Kasteleyn graph representation, we find that the improved estimator of the Binder parameter consists of two terms with values only in high- and low-temperature regions.
 The non-monotonic behavior is found to originate from the low-temperature term.
 With the appropriately defined order parameter, we can reduce the influence of the low-temperature term, and as a result, the non-monotonic behavior can also be reduced.
 We propose new definitions of the order parameter, which reduces or eliminates the non-monotonic behavior of the Binder parameter in a system for which the improved estimator of the Binder parameter is unknown.